ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteDeploymentGuide.md

 This section describes the hardware and software requirements for the test suites.
 In an Exchange server environment, the test suite deployment takes place on both the client and server side.
-The following information will help test suite users to plan their deployment.
+The following information helps test suite users to plan their deployment.

 Hardware requirements
 ------------------------------------------------------------------------------------------------------------------------------

 ### System under test

-The SUT is the server side of the test suite environment.
+The System Under Test (SUT) is the server side of the test suite environment.
 Exchange server(s) and Active Directory have defined system requirements which should be taken into account during deployment.
 The Exchange Server EAS Protocol test suites do not have any additional SUT resource